benjaminleroy/ggDiagnose/README.md

 `ggDiagnose` consists of 3 major functions; `ggDiagnose`, `ggVis` and `dfCompile`.

-The first 2, `ggDiagnose` and `ggVis` proivde `ggplot` graphics similar to what the base `plot` function would provide for the specific `R` objects. `ggDiagnose` does so for statistical model objects and `ggVis` does so for other objects.
+The first 2, `ggDiagnose` and `ggVis` provide `ggplot2` graphics similar to what the base `plot` function would provide for the specific `R` objects. `ggDiagnose` does so for statistical model objects and `ggVis` does so for other objects.

 `dfCompile` provides the user with a data frame that could be used to create the `ggDiagnose` and/or `ggVis` graphics for that specific object (or at least the vast majority of the graphic/graphics).
 This function is similar to `broom`'s `augment` and `tidy` functions.

 ## Philosophy

-This package was developed to encourage more students (and Professor's teaching `R`) to work with `tidyverse` / `ggplot2` paradigm when learning Statistical Machine Learning tools.
-Additionally, it quickly became a focus to also tailor this package to data scientists, providing quick and quality `ggplot2` versions of diagnostic graphics for presentations and data scientists work flow.
+This package was developed to encourage more students (and Professors teaching `R`) to work within the `tidyverse` / `ggplot2` paradigm when learning Statistical Machine Learning tools.
+Additionally, it quickly became a focus to also tailor this package to data scientists, providing quick and quality `ggplot2` versions of diagnostic graphics for presentations and aid in data scientists work flow.

-We include `dfCompile`, which is similar to `broom`'s `augment` and `tidy` functions to assist students and data scientistis in building graphics to their linking (either from the ground-up or updating provided graphics).
-In addition we hope that access to the "raw" data would encourage students to get a better understanding of what is going underneath the hood (in terms of `tidyverse` and `gglot2` paradigms).
+We include `dfCompile`, which is similar to `broom`'s `augment` and `tidy` functions to assist students and data scientists in building graphics to their liking (either from the ground-up or updating provided graphics) by providing the data frames that created the associated `ggDiagnose` and `ggVis` graphics.
+In addition, we hope that access to this "raw" data would encourage students to develop a better understanding of what is going underneath the hood (in terms of `tidyverse` and `gglot2` paradigms).

 # Installation